Skip to main content

 • full road closure in place

-• more detailed mapping of the Layout extent
+• more detailed geospatial mapping of the Impacts to the transport network (lanes, footpaths)

 Finally, review your TMPs and Layouts and submit the TMP to the relevant RCA.